 Creating A PNG File

-The biggest error you can make is to fill the background colour of your logo.
-By default the canvas colour is white, and that's usually the colour that a new image gets saved with.
+The most significant error you can make is to fill the background colour of your logo.
+By default the canvas colour is white, and that's usually the colour to save a new image.

 Having a background colour means the logo will display in a “square”, and it is much more preferable to have a transparent background.
 PNG files are much better at handling transparency, and file sizes so make your logo transparent using 300 DPI which you can then scale down for use on the web.

 Using a transparent background means that if you decide to change the background colour of your website, then you won't need to redo the logo as well.

 It's much easier to use a graphic that is horizontal in website design than a vertical image.
 You also need to think about how the logo is going to display on a mobile device, and that is another reason this matters.

 Nearly all the Rockettheme, Wordpress and eCommerce templates I can think of using a horizontal placeholder for their logos, so you need to go with the general design consideration here.

 Get The Right Formats

 Once you've designed your logo export it into the correct formats.
 Use JPEG, GIF and PNG for web use and use PDF and EPS for printing purposes.